-- Shift into PARK only after the vehicle has come to a complete stop. - Shift into or out of REVERSE only after the vehicle has come to a complete stop and the engine is at idle speed. - Do not shift between PARK, REVERSE, NEUTRAL, or DRIVE when the engine is above idle speed. - Before shifting into any gear, make sure your foot is firmly pressing on the brake pedal.
+- Shift into or out of PARK or REVERSE only after the vehicle has come to a complete stop. - Do not shift between PARK, REVERSE, NEU-TRAL, or DRIVE when the engine is above idle speed. - Before shifting into any gear, make sure your foot is firmly pressing the brake pedal.

-NOTE: You MUST press and hold the brake pedal while shifting out of PARK.
+NOTE: You must press and hold the brake pedal while shifting out of PARK.

-• It is dangerous to move the shift lever out of PARK or NEUTRAL if the engine speed is higher than idle speed.
-If your foot is not firmly pressing on the brake pedal, the vehicle could accelerate quickly forward or in reverse.
+• It is dangerous to shift out of PARK or NEUTRAL if the engine speed is higher than idle speed.
+If your foot is not firmly pressing the brake pedal, the vehicle could accelerate quickly forward or in reverse.
 You could lose control of the vehicle and hit someone or something.
 Only shift into gear when the engine is idling normally and your foot is firmly pressing the brake pedal.

-- Unintended movement of a vehicle could injure those in and near the vehicle.
+- Unintended movement of a vehicle could injure those in or near the vehicle.
 As with all vehicles, you should never exit a vehicle while the engine is running.
-Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK, turn the engine OFF, and remove the key fob.
-When the ignition is in the OFF position the shift lever is locked in PARK, securing the vehicle against unwanted movement. - When leaving the vehicle, always remove the key fob and lock your vehicle.
+Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK, turn the engine OFF, and remove the Key Fob.
+When the ignition is in the LOCK/OFF (key removal) position, the transmission is locked in PARK, securing the vehicle against unwanted movement. - When leaving the vehicle, always make sure the ignition is in the OFF position, remove the Key Fob from the vehicle, and lock the vehicle.

 - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
 Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the shift lever. - Do not leave the key fob in or near the vehicle, and do not leave a vehicle equipped with Keyless Enter-N-Go in the ACC or ON/RUN position.
+Children should be warned not to touch the parking brake, brake pedal or the transmission gear selector. - Do not leave the Key Fob in or near the vehicle (or in a location accessible to children), and do not leave the ignition (in a vehicle equipped with Keyless Enter-N-Go TM) in the ACC or ON/RUN position.
 A child could operate power windows, other controls, or move the vehicle.